cms-opendata-workshop/workshop-lesson-docker-preexercises/_episodes/04-cvmfs-and-brilcalc.md

 ---
-title: "Setting up CVMFS for use with the luminosity tools"
+title: "Setting up CVMFS"
 teaching: 15
-exercises: 45
+exercises: 30
 questions:
 - "How do I access some CMS-specific software"
 objectives: